tfp-photonics/treams/docs/index.rst

    dev
    about

-The package **p**\ eriodic **T**-matrix **s**\ cattering **a**\ lgorithms provides a framework to simplify computations of the electromagnetic scattering of waves at finite and periodically infinite arrangements of particles.
+The package **treams** provides a framework to simplify computations of the electromagnetic scattering of waves at finite and periodically infinite arrangements of particles.
 All methods are suitable for the use of chiral materials.
 The periodic systems can have one-, two-, or three-dimensional lattices.
 The lattice computations are accelerated by converting the occurring slowly converging summations to exponentially fast convergent series.

 To accommodate the periodic structures of different dimensionalities, three types of solutions to the vectorial Helmholtz equation are employed: plane waves, cylindrical